-- The deadline for Departments to return Fall 2019 Issue Requirements, New Textbook Purchase Requests, Supplementary Textbook Student Purchase Requests, and Requests for Supplementary Student Purchase for Digital Access was Tuesday, April 16.
+- The deadline for Departments to return Spring 2020 Issue Requirements, New Textbook Purchase Requests, Supplementary Textbook Student Purchase Requests, and Requests for Supplementary Student Purchase for Digital Access is Wednesday, October 16.

 Textbook Rental Service purchases and issues only basic textbooks.
 These are titles that provide basic information regarding the material studied in a specific course.
 All new purchase requests must be fully completed and submitted by the established semester/term deadline.